mickfuzz/dyne_docs/src/terminal/docs/24-installing-software.md

 if there are log files from the configure and make steps.
 These may give you more information than was presented on the screen, even if you managed to see what was on the screen as it all flashed by.
-You can also repeat these steps, adding \" &\> logfile\" to the command in order to capture all output in logfile (use a filename that does not already exist).
-Before repeting the make step you should probably do \"make clean\"  in order to remove objects made by previous attempts.\
+You can also repeat these steps, adding " &\> logfile" to the command in order to capture all output in logfile (use a filename that does not already exist).
+Before repeting the make step you should probably do "make clean"  in order to remove objects made by previous attempts.\

 ## Install the software